-College preparation at Mercersburg happens both in and out of the classroom—starting on day one.
+College preparation at Mercersburg happens both inside and outside the classroom—starting on day one.

 Grades 9 and 10 (Junior and Lower-Middler Years)

 Mercersburg's college counselors will offer advice and help you get the most from the school's valuable academic resources.

 Lower-middlers will take the PSAT and then meet in small groups with a college counselor to go over the results.

 Grade 11 (Upper-Middler Year): Fall Semester

 You'll sit for the PSAT, the qualifying test for the National Merit Scholarship Program.